tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 --- abstract

-Post-quantum cryptography brings some new challenges to applications, end users, and system administrators.
-This document describes characteristics unique to application protocols and best practices for deploying Quantum-Ready usage profiles for applications using TLS.
+Post-quantum cryptography introduces new challenges for applications, end users, and system administrators.
+This document outlines characteristics unique to application protocols and provides best practices for deploying Quantum-Ready usage profiles in applications utilizing TLS.

 --- middle